ahmedfcih2014/full-js-app/README.md

 2- Enable sessions [done]
 3- Make authentication [done]
 4- Using ORM instead of raw sql [done]
+5- pagination
-5- Enable permissions and use them in HR Module
+6- Enable permissions and use them in HR Module
-6- Use redis as a gateway to store sessions
+7- Use redis as a gateway to store sessions